TangibleInc/loops-and-logic/readme.txt

 - ACF integration: Add Field tag attribute "acf_textarea" to apply formatting based on field settings
 - Import/Export: Use compressed format (PNG) by default
 - Show admin menu, edit screens, and template editor (Gutenberg, Elementor, Beaver) only to admins with `unfiltered_html` capability.
-On multisite intalls, by default only network admins have this capability, not subsite admins.
+On multisite installs, by default only network admins have this capability, not subsite admins.
 - Update included libraries: HJSON, Select2, Chart.js, Mermaid